 According to a 2009 Pew Research poll, more than 1 in 5 mainline American Protestants believes in reincarnation.
-As Christians we know that Christ paid for our sins and that, because we have been made righteous, after death we will go to Heaven.
+Central to being Christian is relying on Christ to pay for our sins, and knowing that, because we have been made righteous in Him, after death we will go to Heaven.
 But those who believe in reincarnation think that after death we return to Earth, again and again.
 The two understandings stand in stark contrast to one another.
 And yet twenty-four percent of mainline American Protestants hold to both.

 And they’re not the only confused ones.
 On the topic of infant vs. adult baptism, I’ve been confronted by Christians who figure there is some sort of middle ground.
 They argue that a Baptist who thinks that infant baptism is wrong, and a Presbyterian who thinks it is proper, can both be right.

 This modern ability – to sincerely hold to two contradictory beliefs – makes it difficult to discuss anything.
-Before we can argue that one belief is better than another, it’s necessary to explain that a choice has to be made, that the two ideas we are contrasting can’t both be right.
+Before we can argue which belief is better than the other, it’s necessary to explain that a choice has to be made, that the two ideas we are contrasting can’t both be right.

 We work closely with Roman Catholics in the pro-life movement.
 We all want the very best for the unborn, so there is an ever-present temptation to minimize our differences.
 We’re sincere, they’re sincere, so isn’t that enough?

 While we can and should certainly work with Roman Catholics to save the unborn, we must be clear, for their sakes, about the gulf that divides us.
 We do our Catholic friends no favors in minimizing our differences.
 So how can we best show them how significant those differences are?

 In Lewis’s time, and today as well, there are many who will accept Jesus as a great moral teacher, but who at the same time insist he was only a man.
 In Mere Christianity Lewis quite rightly points out that these are two contradictory thoughts: